-A program is merely a set of instructions written in any programming language such as C, C++, Java, etc. to perform a specific task whereas software is a collection of more than one program and optionally some data files too.
+A program is merely a set of instructions written in any programming language, such as C, C++, Java, etc., to perform a specific task.
+In contrast, the software is a collection of more than one program and, optionally, some data files too.

-Due to its limited scope and size, programs are usually sold separately whereas software is packaged and sold as a “product” along with the necessary documentation, user manual, or licensing information, etc.
+Due to its limited scope and size, programs are usually sold separately.
+In contrast, the software is packaged and sold as a “product” along with the necessary documentation, user manual, or licensing information, etc.

-Most of the time a structured approach also known as software development life cycle (SDLC) is adopted to develop software.
-And often it involves more than one person in the development phase.
+A structured approach, also known as software development life cycle (SDLC), is adopted to develop software.
+And often, it involves more than one person in the development phase.
 There is no need to follow SDLC to create programs due to its simple nature & small size.

-The software can be further divided into two main categories: Application software and System software whereas a program can’t have such classification.
-Application software help users to do almost all kinds of tasks such as writing reports, storing data, editing photos, making a to-do list, or playing games, etc.
+The software can be further divided into application software and System software, whereas a program can’t have such classification.
+Application software help users to do almost all kinds of tasks such as writing reports, storing data, editing photos, making a to-do list, playing games, etc.

 Application software or Apps can be further classified as desktop or web-based applications.
 System software enables users to manage or control hardware and run application software.
 A common example of system software is an operating system that runs on computers or other tech devices such as mobile phones, smart TVs, etc.

-A real-time example of software is Calculator Application that can be used to perform mathematical operations like addition, subtraction, multiplication, division, etc. Here, addition is an example of a simple program that contains instructions written in some a programming language to add two or more numbers.
+A real-time example of software is the Calculator Application that can perform mathematical operations like addition, subtraction, multiplication, division, etc. Here, addition is an example of a simple program that contains instructions written in some programming language to add two or more numbers.

 I hope this has solved your confusion regarding the difference between software and the program.
-But if you still have any questions, feel free to leave it in the comment section below.
+But if you still have any questions, feel free to leave them in the comment section below.